slackmagic/banana-ecs/README.md

 # banana-ecs
 ## A home custom Entity Component System.

-### ComponentStore:
-- Store a Part type for Entities.

 ### System:
 - Manage the whole system.
+- System -> Hashmap by type -> Hashmap by Entity id.

-### EntityFactory:
+### ComponentStore:
-- Manage and organize the Entities ID store table.
-- Main rules:
-    - A table space can be reused.
-    - An ID cannot be reused (_TODO_).
+- Store a Component type for each Entities.

 ### Entity:
 - Compound by:
     - an ID generated and provided by the Factory.
-    - a byte token for determining which Part are used.